-SA1QD4M1SN split system air conditioners are shipped fully charged with R410A refrigerant and ready for installation.
-When system is installed according to these instructions, no refrigerant charging is required.
+SA1QE4M1SN Split System Air Conditioners are shipped charged with R410A refrigerant and ready for installation.
 If repairs make it necessary for evacuation and charging, it should only be attempted by qualified trained personnel thoroughly familiar with this equipment.
 Under no circumstances should the owner attempt to install and/or service this equipment.
 Failure to comply with this warning could result in property damage, personal injury, or death.

-- After refrigerant line connections are completed, it is required that you leak check all line connections (using proper methods) before finalizing the full system refrigerant charge. - To achieve rated capacity and efficiency, the compressor must be exposed to refrigerant for at least 24 hours prior to running and then the compressor must be run for a minimum of 12 hours. - The refrigerant charging charts are applicable only to matched assemblies of this equipment and listed airflows for the indoor coil.
-If system is matched with an indoor unit that has a restrictor, refer to Table 4 (page 8), Table 5 (page 8), Table 6 (page 9) for correct system charging.
-If system is matched with an indoor unit that has a TXV, refer to Figure 4 (page 9), Figure 5 (page 10), Figure 6 (page 10), Figure 7 (page 11), Figure 8 (page 11), & Figure 9 (page 12). - Refer to the unit's Quick Reference Data sheet to determine if additional refrigerant will need to be weighed-in to attain the base refrigerant amount for the system match that is being installed.
+- After refrigerant line connections are completed, it is required that you leak check and evacuate the indoor section and all line connections (using proper methods) before finalizing the full system refrigerant charge. - To achieve rated capacity and efficiency, the compressor must be exposed to refrigerant for at least 24 hours prior to running and then the compressor must be run for a minimum of 12 hours. - The refrigerant charging charts are applicable only to matched assemblies of this equipment and listed airflows for the indoor coil.
+If system is matched with an indoor unit that has a restrictor, refer to Table 4, (page 8), Table 5, (page 8), Table 6, (page 9), Table 7, (page 9), Table 8, (page 10), & Table 9, (page 10) for correct system charging.
+If system is matched with an indoor unit that has a TXV, refer to Figure 4, (page 11). - Refer to the unit's Quick Reference Data sheet to determine if additional refrigerant will need to be weighed-in to attain the base refrigerant amount for the system match that is being installed.
 Please note that the charge additions provided in the QRD are estimates based on test data and should only be used as a starting point.
-Complete the steps in the charging procdure to obtain the final system charge. - Use of SA1QD4M1SN outdoor units with non-AHRI listed indoor coils is not recommended.
-Deviations from rated airflows or non-listed combinations may require modification to the expansion device and refrigerant charging procedures for proper and efficient system operation. - The refrigerant charge can be checked and adjusted through the service ports provided external to the outdoor unit.
-Use only gage line sets which have a "Schrader" depression device present to actuate the valve. - A high-pressure switch is factory-installed and located in the compressor discharge line internal to the outdoor unit.
-The switch is designed to de-energize the system when very high pressures occur during abnormal conditions.
+Complete the steps in the charging procdure to obtain the final system charge. - Use of SA1QE4M1SN outdoor units with non-AHRI listed indoor coils are not recommended and deviations from rated airflows or non-listed combinations may require modification to the expansion device and refrigerant charging procedures for proper and efficient system operation. - The refrigerant charge can be checked and adjusted through the service ports provided external to the outdoor unit.
+Use only gage line sets which have a "Schrader" depression device present to actuate the valve. - A high-pressure switch is factory-installed and located in the liquid line internal to the outdoor unit.
+The switch is designed to protect the system when very high pressures occur during abnormal conditions.
 Under normal conditions, the switch is closed.
-If the discharge pressure rises above 575 psig, then the switch will open and de-energize the outdoor unit.
+If the liquid pressure rises above 575 psig, then the switch will open and de-energize the outdoor unit.
 The switch will close again once the liquid pressure decreases to 460 psig.
 Please note that the switch interrupts the thermostat inputs to the unit.
-When the switch opens and then closes, there will be a 5 minute short cycling delay before the outdoor unit will energize.
+Thus, when the switch opens and then closes, there may be a 5 minute short cycling delay before the outdoor unit will energize.

-Charging the Unit in AC Mode (TXV Matxches) (With Outdoor Temperatures Above 65° F)
+Charging the Unit in AC mode (TXV Matches)

+(With outdoor temperatures above 65° F)